-Credit: CTE

-Prerequisite: None

-Length: 1 Year

-Grade Level: 11,12
+Prerequisite: None Length: 1 Year Grade Level: 11,12

-Students will discover opportunities available in teaching and other school site professions.
-Additionally, students will explore the principles of learning and teaching, child guidance, classroom management, growth and development of children, curriculum development, and issues in education.
+This course is a teacher academy founded in equity pedagogy, that helps students to explore cultural identity and educational opportunities through the lens of the teaching profession.
+Additionally, students will explore the principles of teaching and learning, child guidance, classroom management, curriculum development, and issues in education.
 This course includes practicum hours where students will have an opportunity for classroom observations.
 This course meets your Practical Art/Occupational credit for graduation.